antonia-white/game-base/README.md

 - Have consoles input field autofill with stored values when trying to edit a game
   - With additional time I would implement this feature by migrating the consoles database to a relational DBMS or relate MongoDB ObjectID's by converting the ObjectId to a time stamp, as seen [here](https://steveridout.com/mongo-object-time/)

+- Have functionality to allow users to reset their passwords if forgotten
+  - With additional time I would create a feature that would allow users to reset their password.
+A message would be sent to a user's email address with a custom link to enable the user to reset their password.
+The database containing user information would then be updated with the new password.

 ***

 ## Technologies